Montreal Casino: History

 The casino received thousands of players within the first few weeks of its opening and 780,000 in its first year.
-During its opening year it employed 700 people.

-In 1993, it went through its first major expansion.

-In 1997, the Casino became a 24-hour establishment.

-In 2003, it became a non-smoking casino since July that year, and the former smoking lounges were closed in May 2006 with the passing of a new provincial law.
+During its opening year, it employed 700 people.
+In 1993, the Casino went through its first major expansion.
+In 1997, it extended its business hours to 24-hour operation.
+In July 2003, the Casino became a non-smoking establishment; closure of its smoking lounges followed in May 2006 with the passing of a new provincial law.